Frequently Asked Questions about Family Promise of Hunterdon County (FPH)

 Thanks to the McKinney-Vento Act of 1987, homeless children have the right to attend school in their district of origin (where they became homeless) or at the local school district which would be Flemington-Raritan, where our office and Day Center is located.
 If the parents choose to keep them in their district of origin, they are entitled to free transportation to and from the Day Center in Flemington.
 This decision is made with a lot of thought and discussion with our case manager and it often hinges on where the family may find housing.
 Often, parents try to minimize disruption for the kids and keep them in their district of origin.

 Why don’t you have a single site for your shelter?

-The program, by design, relies on houses of worship to provide shelter.
-If we were to operate a fixed site shelter staffed by volunteers, we would have to change our model.
+The program, by design, relies on host sites to provide shelter.
+If we were to operate a fixed site shelter, we would have to change our model.
 We would also have to make an enormous investment in real estate, improvements, and ongoing maintenance.
 Any fixed site shelter would have to be located in a place convenient for our families to walk to stores, libraries, parks, etc..
 Although this is something we would most definitely consider, we have not had an opportunity to acquire real estate in a convenient location to date.